 - Diplome d'Ingenieur, École Nationale Supérieure des Télécommunications (Télécom Paris Tech), Paris, France, 1993

-Mohamed-Slim Alouini is the CEMSE Division Associate Dean, Professor of Electrical Engineering (EE), Affiliate Professor of Applied Mathematics and Computational Science (AMCS), Affiliate Professor of Statistics (STAT), Principal Investigator of the Communication Theory Lab (CTL) and active member of the Sensor Initiative (SI) of the King Abdullah University of Sciences and Technology (KAUST).
+Mohamed-Slim Alouini is the CEMSE Division Associate Dean, Professor of Electrical and Computer Engineering (ECE), Affiliate Professor of Applied Mathematics and Computational Science (AMCS), Affiliate Professor of Statistics (STAT), Principal Investigator of the Communication Theory Lab (CTL) and active member of the Sensor Initiative (SI) of the King Abdullah University of Sciences and Technology (KAUST).

 Education and Early Career